 Statistics, Bachelor of Science College of Letters & Science

-Statistics enables us to make inferences about entire populations, based on samples extracted from those populations.
-Statistical methods can be applied to problems from almost every discipline and they are vitally important to researchers in agricultural, biological, environmental, social, engineering, and medical sciences.
+Statistics enables us to make inferences about entire populations based on samples taken from them.
+Statistical methods can be applied to problems in almost every discipline and are vitally important to researchers in the agricultural, biological, environmental, social, engineering, and medical sciences.

 The Program

-Statistics majors may receive either a Bachelor of Arts or a Bachelor of Science degree.
-Both the A.B. and the B.S. programs require theoretical and applied course work and underscore the strong interdependence of statistical theory and the applications and computational aspects of statistics.
-The B.S. degree program has five tracks: Applied Statistics Track, Computational Statistics Track, General Track, Machine Learning Track, and the Statistical Data Science Track.
+Statistics majors may receive either a Bachelor of Arts (A.B.) or a Bachelor of Science (B.S.) degree.
+Both the A.B. and B.S. degree programs require coursework in both theoretical and applied statistics, highlighting the strong interdependence between statistical theory and its applications and computational aspects.
+The B.S. degree program has four tracks: Applied Statistics Track, General Track, Machine Learning Track, and the Statistical Data Science Track.
+Students choose one track to pursue based on their interests.
+Multiple track selection is not possible.

 B.S. in Statistics-Applied Statistics Track emphasizes statistical applications.
 This track is recommended for students who are interested in applications of statistical techniques to various disciplines including the biological, physical and social sciences.